Cockatoo (Vic.)

 Cockatoo has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Area infrastructure performance is significantly influenced by changes in local infrastructure projects and planning initiatives.
-AreaSearch has identified 0 such projects likely to impact the area.
+No changes can influence an area's performance more than modifications to local infrastructure, major projects, and planning initiatives.
+Zero projects have been identified by AreaSearch that could potentially impact the area.
 Notable projects include South East Melbourne Recycled Water Supply Infrastructure Upgrades, Yarra Ranges Council Drainage Infrastructure Program, Additional VLocity Trains, and Level Crossing Removal Project (Melbourne).
-The following list details those most relevant.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.